jam3sn/jamesnewman.dev/src/blog/github-shared-workflows.md

 Now we have our shared workflows repository setup, lets put them to use in a separate repository.

 In this repository, you'll once again want the `.github/workflows` directory setup, along with a new workflow yaml to reference the shared workflow.
-I'm also going call this `call-echo.yaml`.
+I'm going call this `call-echo.yaml`.

 Using the shared workflow is actually really straight forward.
 We add a job, name and the `use:` syntax, along with a path to the workflow.